woossi0/suite/docs/usermanual/source/webmaps/easypublish/load.rst

         ./opengeo-suite start

 #.
-Click on the :guilabel:`Import Shapefiles` link which can be found by dragging your mouse down to the PostGIS section under :guilabel:`Components`.
+Click the :guilabel:`Import Shapefiles` link in the PostGIS section under :guilabel:`Components`.
 This will load :guilabel:`pgShapeLoader` which will allow you to convert shapefiles to a tables in a PostGIS database.

    .. note:: Linux users should run :command:`shp2pgsql-gui` from the terminal.